 And while people may say that the franchise has always been about Jason, there have been standout characters in nearly every movie in the series.
 This one doesn’t have a Tommy Jarvis.
 It doesn’t have a Jimmy or Teddy Bear—though it does try hard to recreate those two—and it doesn’t even have a Creighton Duke.
 In this one, we truly do come for Jason himself.

-A lot of people complain about the kills in the reboot, but I don’t totally get that criticism.
+A lot of people complain about the kills in the reboot, but I don’t really get that criticism.
 In Freddy vs. Jason, almost every single kill was done using the machete, so this one gives us a ton of variety right off the bat.
 There’s an unexpected element to a lot of these death scenes and while they’re crafted in a more intense way than we might be used to, they still go back to the glory days when Jason would use whatever he could get his hands on.

 Friday the 13th might not be one of the best horror remakes ever, but I think it’s the best that Platinum Dunes has given us to date in terms of providing something new while keeping the spirit of the original alive.
 Yes, the pacing is really awkward and too many of the characters are virtually lifeless.
 But at the end of the day, it gets the job done.
 It delivers on its promises.
 It’s a return to the franchise’s classic elements that isn’t afraid to try new things at the same time.
 And I have to give it credit for that.